 If included in the query, the SORT operator forces sorting of all retrieved rows in ascending or descending order.

 INDEX SCAN / SEEK WITH CONVERT_IMPLICIT

-This happen because an input parameter that is being used in the WHERE/JOIN clause is of a different type from the actual data type (for example, WHERE is looking to match a VARCHAR with NVARCHAR).
+This happens because an input parameter that is being used in the WHERE/JOIN clause is of a different type from the actual data type (for example, WHERE is looking to match a VARCHAR with NVARCHAR).

-The most important thing to remember is that these flags are being raised by the actual plan in real time.
+The most important thing to remember is that these flags are being raised by the actual plan in real-time.
 The query that is running at the time that these flags are seen is the one being executed.
 Showing on the console that the query is running with one or more of these conditions will make the job of the administrator much simpler.